BernCarney/bydefault/README_scan.md

 ## Overview

-The `scan` command is designed to detect and report configuration changes in Splunk Technology Add-ons (TAs).
-It helps Splunk developers identify differences between TA versions or track changes over time.
+The `scan` command is designed to detect and report configuration changes between the `local` and `default` directories within Splunk Technology Add-ons (TAs).
+This is an essential part of the Splunk development workflow, where changes are first made in the `local` directory during development and testing, and later need to be merged into the `default` directory for version control.

 ## Features

 - Automatic detection of valid Splunk TA directories
 - Recursive searching through directory structures
-- Configuration file analysis and comparison
+- Configuration file analysis to identify local changes
 - Change detection at file, stanza, and setting levels
 - Summary and detailed reporting options
-- Baseline comparison functionality
+- Baseline comparison functionality for advanced use cases

 ## Usage